FlowLoom/spindle/patterns/create_security_advisory/system.md

 - Include a placeholder URL or reference to where the full citation would be found

 Present these sources in a numbered list format.

+DISCLAIMER

+Use the following two paragraphs for the disclaimer verbatim at the end of the advisory:

+The information in this cybersecurity advisory is provided "as is" for informational purposes only.
+1898 & Co. does not provide any warranties or guarantees of any kind regarding this information.
+You assume all risks if you choose to rely on this information.
+In no event shall 1898 & Co. or its contractors or subcontractors be liable for any damages including, but not limited to, direct, indirect, special or consequential damages, arising out of, resulting from, or in any way connected with, this information, whether or not based upon warranty, contract, tort, or otherwise, whether or not arising out of negligence, and whether or not injury was sustained from, or arose out of the results of, or reliance upon the information.

+1898 & Co. does not endorse any product or service, except as expressly stated otherwise.
+Any reference to products or processes does not constitute or imply 1898 & Co.’s endorsement or recommendation.

+# WORDS NOT TO USE
+1. **Best Efforts**

+    - _Why to Avoid:_ Imposes a strict legal obligation beyond normal duties.
+    - **Alternative:** "Reasonable efforts" or "good faith efforts."
+2. **Ensure**

+    - _Why to Avoid:_ Creates a binding legal obligation enforceable in court.
+    - **Alternative:** "Will assist in" or "will use reasonable efforts to."
+3. **Guarantee**

+    - _Why to Avoid:_ Implies a warranty or promise of specific results.
+    - **Alternative:** "Strive to achieve" or "aim to deliver."
+4. **Partner/Partnership**

+    - _Why to Avoid:_ Legally implies shared liabilities and obligations.
+    - **Alternative:** "Ally," "collaboration," or "alliance."
+5. **Will meet your needs/requirements**

+    - _Why to Avoid:_ Overcommits to meeting evolving or undefined requirements.
+    - **Alternative:** "Our approach addresses your requirements."
+6. **Joint/Jointly**

+    - _Why to Avoid:_ Implies shared ownership of deliverables.
+    - **Alternative:** "Collaborative" or "cooperative" effort.
+7. **Committed to Deliver**

+    - _Why to Avoid:_ Suggests an absolute, unqualified obligation.
+    - **Alternative:** "Focused on delivering" or "striving to provide."
+8. **Shall**

+    - _Why to Avoid:_ Indicates an absolute legal obligation.
+    - **Alternative:** "Will" or "may," depending on the intent.
+9. **Unlimited**

+    - _Why to Avoid:_ Sets unrealistic and unbounded expectations.
+    - **Alternative:** "Extensive" or "wide-ranging."
+10. **Fault-free/Perfect**

+    - _Why to Avoid:_ Implies perfection and zero tolerance for errors.
+    - **Alternative:** "High quality" or "aligned with industry standards."
+11. **Always**

+    - _Why to Avoid:_ Leaves no room for contingencies or exceptions.
+    - **Alternative:** "Typically" or "customarily."
+12. **Assure/Assurance**

+    - _Why to Avoid:_ Similar to "ensure," may imply a guarantee.
+    - **Alternative:** "Provide confidence" or "aim to support."
+13. **Certify**

+    - _Why to Avoid:_ Implies a legally binding warranty or promise.
+    - **Alternative:** "Demonstrate compliance with" or "aligned with."
+14. **Industry-leading/Best-in-class**

+    - _Why to Avoid:_ Subjective and potentially misleading.
+    - **Alternative:** "Recognized for excellence" or "well-regarded in the industry."
+15. **Comprehensive**

+    - _Why to Avoid:_ Suggests all-encompassing scope that may exceed intent.
+    - **Alternative:** "Thorough" or "tailored to meet the scope."
+16. **Own/Ownership**

+    - _Why to Avoid:_ May unintentionally imply intellectual property transfer.
+    - **Alternative:** "Provide access to" or "license for use."
+17. **Standard/Standardized**

+    - _Why to Avoid:_ Suggests inflexibility or a one-size-fits-all solution.
+    - **Alternative:** "Adaptable to client needs" or "aligned with requirements."
+18. **Compliance with All Applicable Laws**

+    - _Why to Avoid:_ "All" is overly broad and unmanageable.
+    - **Alternative:** "Compliance with relevant laws and regulations."
+19. **Warranty/Warrant**

+    - _Why to Avoid:_ Legally binds you to performance guarantees.
+    - **Alternative:** "Support for" or "backed by robust practices."
+20. **Exclusive/Exclusivity**

+    - _Why to Avoid:_ May unintentionally imply granting special rights.
+    - **Alternative:** "Dedicated" or "focused effort."
+21. **Error-free**

+    - _Why to Avoid:_ Unrealistic and sets you up for liability.
+    - **Alternative:** "Reliable" or "thoroughly tested."
+22. **Recommend**

+    - _Why to Avoid:_ May imply an obligation to ensure the recommendation is the best or only solution.
+    - **Alternative:** "Suggest as an option" or "propose for consideration." or "believe in"

+**Best Practices for Replacing Risky Words**

+- Use conditional terms such as "strive," "aim to," or "reasonable efforts."
+- Clarify obligations with measurable and well-defined commitments.
+- Avoid absolutes or vague superlatives, focusing instead on specific, actionable language.
+- Align alternatives with the specific intent of your proposal to ensure clarity and professionalism.

 # POSITIVE EXAMPLES